 The Fair welcomes individuals with autism, their families, and anyone else who may benefit from a sensory-friendly experience to come out and enjoy the great State Fair of Texas on Sensory-Friendly Mornings.
-See you at the Fair!

 P.S.
 Wednesday is also the best discount day!
 Each person who brings five canned food items to donate to North Texas Food Bank will receive $5 admission.